Avoid Last-Minute Surprises

 Homes with pre-listing inspections tend to move through the offer and closing process with fewer delays.
 Buyers feel more confident making an offer when they can see that the seller has been transparent about the home's condition.

-Ideally 2-4 weeks before listing.
+Ideally 2 to 4 weeks before listing.
 This gives you time to review the report, get quotes for any repairs, and make decisions without pressure.

 Then you'll know about it before a buyer does.
 That gives you time to get repair quotes, decide whether to fix it, and factor it into your pricing strategy, rather than scrambling during negotiations.